Ashwini2019Sankar/NLP-TextClassification_20NewsGroup/README.md

 Full Connection

-Loss function used is : ‘categorical_crossentropy’ & optimizer used is : ‘rmsprop’ & metrics used
+Loss function used is : ‘categorical_crossentropy’
+Optimizer used is : ‘rmsprop’
-to measure is ‘accuracy’.
+Metrics used to measure is : ‘Accuracy’.

 Rmsprop : is a very clever way to deal with the problem of vanishing & exploding gradients.
 It uses a moving average of squared gradients to normalize the gradient itself.
 That has an effect